// (1)

 This allows for explicit batch processing of events of a single turn.

-, the observer function can request its own detachment.
+By returning ObserverAction::stop_and_detach, the observer function can request its own detachment.

-keeps the observer attached.
-Using a void
+Returning ObserverAction::next keeps the observer attached.
+Using a void return type is the same as

-always returning ObserverAction::next
+always returning ObserverAction::next.

 (1)